 Christmas is almost here, friends!

 Are you ready?
 Have you made your batches of Crinkle Cookies and Homemade Eggnog yet?
 Have you picked out all the presents for your loved ones?
 (If not, make sure to check out my vegan gift guide!).
-And have you watched all the Christmas movies yet?
+And, most importantly, have you watched all the Christmas movies yet?

 I don’t know about you, but I LOVE Christmas.
 I love everything about it.
 The parties, the decorations, the food, the music, and, of course, the baking.
-I’ve been baking up a storm and my freezer is getting full.
+I’ve been baking up a storm and my freezer is getting so full I can barely close it anymore.
 But it’s worth it and if you give this vegan orange pound cake a try, you’ll see what I’m talking about.

 Let’s take a closer look.